Calendar Icon White

 📌 Strac’s Gmail DLP solution integrates with Gmail to detect and block data leaks before they happen.

-5.Deploy an Advanced Google Workspace DLP Solution
+5.Deploy an Advanced Google Workspace DLP (Data Loss Prevention) Solution

 🔹 Google’s built-in DLP is not enough—it lacks real-time remediation, SaaS-wide visibility, and proactive security controls.